thewtex/thesis/plaque_strain/plaque_strain.rst

 Maximum shear strain assumes the material can only withstand a certain shear strain.
-For a given strain tensor, there is one direction where the maximum normal strain occurs and the maximum shear strain occurs, and the maximum principle and shear strain give the values of these quantites in that direction.
+For a given strain tensor, there is one direction where the maximum normal strain occurs and the maximum shear strain occurs, and the maximum principal and shear strain give the values of these quanities in that direction.
-Total strain energy and distortional energy yield criteria imply that failure is an energy dependent process.
-Plaque is a complex material that contains cholesterolic, fibrous, calcific, smooth muscle, and hemorrhagic components connected into an amorphous mass.
+Total strain energy and distortional energy yield criteria implying that failure is an energy dependent process.
+Plaque is a complex material that contains cholesterole, fibrous, calcified, smooth muscle, and hemorrhagic components connected into an amorphous mass.
 It is also living tissue that dynamically changes its content and connectedness in response to processes like remodeling and inflammation.
-Therefore, it is difficult to predict *a priori* which yield criteria best decribes the failure process.
+Therefore, it is difficult to predict *a priori* the yield criteria that best describes the failure process.

 .. image:: images/strain_axial_plot.png
   :align: center